2015

 Unique

-Dane Mitchell's second exhibition at RaebervonStenglin, All Whatness is Wetness, springs a phenomenological encounter on his viewers.
+Dane Mitchell's second exhibition at RaebervonStenglin, All Whatness is Wetness, springs a phenomenological encounter on its viewers.
 Art is to be experienced not as a discrete object but as an unpredictable wetness: a room in which vapour is both present and ever-vanishing.
 This vaporous sculptural form is always in flux, yet presents an eternal phenomenon, as old as the earliest beginnings of life.